Cantera/cantera/doc/doxygen/mainpage.md

 For fundamental scientific theory used for the implementation of %Cantera, refer to the [Cantera Science Section](https://cantera.org/science/index.html) of the [Cantera Website](https://cantera.org).

-The %Cantera source code is hosted on [GitHub](https://github.com/Cantera/cantera).